 ARTS AND ARCHITECTURE

-9.75 x 12.75 vintage magazine with 50 pages of editiorial content and advertisments from leading purveyors of West Coast midcentury modernism, circa 1947.
+9.75 x 12.75 vintage magazines with between 50-70 pages of editorial content and advertisements from leading purveyors of West Coast mid-century modernism, circa 1951.
 Staff photography by Julius Shulman.
-In terms of decor, there is none of that Chippendale jive here -- every residential interior is decked out in full midcentury glory.
+In terms of decor, there is none of that Chippendale jive here-- every residential interior is decked out in full midcentury glory.

 In 1938, John Entenza joined California Arts and Architecture magazine as editor.
 By 1943, Entenza and his art director Alvin Lustig had completely overhauled the magazine and renamed it Arts and Architecture.
 Arts and Architecture championed all that was new in the arts, with special emphasis on emerging modernist architecture in Southern California.

-One of the pivotal figures in the growth of modernism in California, Entenza's most lasting contribution was his sponsorship of the Case Study Houses project, which featured the works of architects Thornton Abell, Conrad Buff, Calvin Straub, Donald Hensman, Charles Eames, Eero Saarinen, J. R. Davidson, A. Quincy Jones, frederick Emmons, Don Knorr, Edward killinsworth, Jules Brady, Waugh Smith, pierre Koenig, Kemper Nomland, Kemper Nomland Jr., Richard neutra, Ralph Rapson, Raphale Soriano, Whitney Smith, Sumner Sapulding, John Rex, Rodney Walker, William Wilson Wurster, Theordore Bernardi and Craig Ellwood.
-Arts and Architecture also ran articles and interviews on artists and designers such as Jackson Pollock, Robert Motherwell, George Nakashima, George Nelson and many other ground-breakers.
+One of the pivotal figures in the growth of modernism in California, Entenza's most lasting contribution was his sponsorship of the Case Study Houses project, which featured the works of architects Thornton Abell, Conrad Buff, Calvin Straub, Donald Hensman, Charles Eames, Eero Saarinen, J. R. Davidson, A. Quincy Jones, Frederick Emmons, Don Knorr, Edward Killinsworth, Jules Brady, Waugh Smith, Pierre Koenig, Kemper Nomland, Kemper Nomland Jr., Richard Neutra, Ralph Rapson, Raphael Soriano, Whitney Smith, Sumner Spaulding, John Rex, Rodney Walker, William Wilson Wurster, Theodore Bernardi and Craig Ellwood.
+Arts and Architecture also ran articles and interviews on artists and designers such as Jackson Pollock, Robert Motherwell, George Nakashima, George Nelson and many other groundbreakers.